Skip to main content

 Postgres

-If you are using Postgres, the enum has to be created in a separate Type statement in a migration, you can create it with:
+If you are using Postgres, the enum has to be created in a separate Type statement before defining the table, there are two ways:

 Full example.